ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Debug Setting

 Add the `debug` pipe to the pipe assembly.
 How does it change the console output?
+This is a very useful feature when you're learning or debugging problems.

 #### Filter for Bad Languages

-Add a filter that removes these "bad" records. **Hint:** You'll want to remove all tuples where the language value is `"""\N"""`.
+Add a `filter` method call that removes these "bad" records. **Hint:** You'll want to remove all tuples where the language value is `"""\N"""`.
 Without the triple quotes, you would have to write `"\\N"`.

 ## Compute NGrams